 I have three limitations to consider in this area of how much to sew and what gets sewn.
 One is that I work from home, and though I never work in pajamas, I don’t have a need for many outfit rotations.
 Another is that I live in a small space, and I have a small closet, and don’t like it when it’s stuffed or overflowing.
 And third, due to climate, my wardrobe is limited.
 There are so many items that I’d love to sew up, but know I’m just not going to have many opportunities to wear.
 Due to these 3 restrictions, upon reflection I can see that I’ve sewn up a lot of misses, things that I find I just don’t reach for on a regular basis.

 Instagram #makenines did inspire me to make a list of 9 personal projects and I’m going to stick to it.
 I'm still slowly considering my list, so I'm not ready to post it yet.
-Knowing that I get to just make 9 is going to give me an extra layer of filtering and help me be extra cautious when taking on a project.
+Restricting your projects to the potential of just 9 really gives you an extra layer of filtering and helps evaluate how much I really want to make or wear the intended project.
 I believe this will help me optimize the lessons learned in Challenge 1 and 2, and I feel having the limitation of 9 projects will really force me to focus on what I just have to sew, rather than engaging at the level of curiosity.

 It’s also going to help me to not repeat a pattern over and over again without applying some serious variation.
 I end up sewing the same dress 3 or 4 times if I’m in love with it, but I can see how that can really get you into a style rut.
 I made one dress 5 times!
 If there are only 30 days in a month, that means it’s a 16% of the time I’m wearing that same dress and same kind of look.
 I’d prefer to enjoy different styles and have more variation in my daily uniform this year.